 Wash all your ingredients thoroughly.

+Step 1: Core the pear and chop it with the celery into medium-sized chunks.
 Remove the stems from the spearmint and chop the carrot greens into no more than 1 inch (2.5 cm) long.
 This will prevent the juicer spirals from getting stuck.

-Start juicing, introduce the greens first, then software pear, and finish with the tougher celery.
+Step 2: Start juicing, introduce the greens first, then software pear, and finish with the tougher celery.

 Hint: we like to add ice cubes and have chilled juice.
 Feel free to add drops of lemon juice directly into the glass for extra zing and Vitamin C!